-From all of us at United Israel World Union I want to take this opportunity to wish you all a wonderful, meaningful and joyous Festival of Passover.
+From all of us at United Israel World Union I want to take this opportunity to wish you all a wonderful, meaningful, and joyous Festival of Passover.

-I have republished this each year for the past several years at this time and with slight modifications wanted to post it again.
 One of the key points of Passover is the telling of the story.
 It is most certainly the greatest story ever told.
 This act of salvation is the very thing for which YHVH, the God of Israel is known.
 Repeatedly in the Hebrew Scriptures, we find YHVH described as the God that brought forth the children of Israel out of bondage.
 It is a story worth telling and now is the appointed time to do so.
 This note is intended to provide you with some help in telling that story.
 Of course there are plenty of resources on the internet to assist you, but this is my own contribution to your search.
 Assemble your family.
 Invite some friends.
 Study the passages in this note and tell the story!
 If you find yourself alone, read the story anyway.
 Tell yourself the story!

 I love the picture in this note of one of my grandsons as he held the piece of unleavened bread.
 What went through his mind?
-Probably something quite simple, like…this is one HUGE cracker.
+Probably something quite simple, like…this is one HUGE cracker!
 Use the meal to teach and to tell, but please don’t forget that the little ones (and many of the big ones) will be looking and listening to learn.
 You will have a captive audience.
 Don’t lose them.
 It is our job to educate and inspire.

 You will need some unleavened bread and bitter herbs.
 For the bitter herbs, many use horseradish.
 Go easy on the horseradish.
 A little dab will do ya as we say in the south.
 The bitter herbs represent how the lives of the children of Israel were made bitter through hard bondage.
 You may want to have salt water and parsley.
 When you speak of the tears of the children of Israel (they cried because of the hard bondage), have everyone take a piece of the parsley and dip it in the salt water.
 This will make an impression.
 The traditional “charoseth” is a mixture of apples diced and mixed with honey and nuts.
 Recipes on the internet abound.
 It is supposed to represent the mortar that was used to make bricks.
 Experiment with this.
 It is hard to mess up apples, honey and nuts.
 Plus compared to the horseradish, it will be the favored part of the meal.